PFGimenez/poirot/README.md

 - `-maxdepth` Set the max depth search (default: 10).
 - `-maxsteps` Set the max steps search (default: 1000).
 - `-oracle_timeout` Set the timeout to oracle calls (in seconds, -1 for no timeout).
-- `-oracle_interval` Set the minimal duration between two oracle calls (in seconds, -1 for no wait).
+- `-throttle` Set the minimal duration between two oracle calls (in seconds, -1 for no wait).
 - `-sgraph` Save the search graph in dot format.
 - `-nosave_h` Disable the heuristics save.
 - `-nosave_oracle` Disable the oracle calls save.